 The Solo 401k has no age, income, and years of service restrictions.
 To establish and contribute to a Solo 401k, you only need to generate self-employment income.

-You can be self-employed in your business part time in addition to having full time employment elsewhere.
+You can be self-employed in your business part-time in addition to having full-time employment elsewhere.
 This is great for people who have a side hustle, are independent contractors or freelancers.
 A person may even participate in an employer’s traditional 401k plan in addition to their own Solo 401k.
-In such a situation, the employee salary deferral contributions from both plans are subject to the total $18,500 (or $18,000 for 2017) contribution limit for the year.
+In such a situation, the employee salary deferral contributions from both plans are subject to the total $22,500 (or $20,500 for 2022) contribution limit for the year.

-A business owner is eligible for a Solo 401k even if they hire independent contractors and part time employees.
-Under federal law, you may exclude the follow types of employees from consideration: employees under 21, employees who work less than 1,000 hours annually, union employees, and nonresident alien employees.
+A business owner is eligible for a Solo 401k even if they hire independent contractors and part-time employees.
+Under federal law, you may exclude the following types of employees from consideration: employees under 21, employees who work less than 1,000 hours annually, union employees, and nonresident alien employees.

 Important Solo 401k Deadlines